 1. February 2018.
 Macau Peninsula’s oldest and largest park can be found in the Santo António neighborhood and is accessed via Luis de Camoes square.
 Before entering the park, grab a bench and observe the local seniors who come here to play chess, sleep, chat and engage in the time honored Chinese tradition of sittin’ doin’ nothin’.

-2. Camoes Garden, February 2018.
-With twenty thousand square meters of wooded garden on offer, it won’t be long before you leave the crowds behind and start to unwind.
+2. February 2018.
+With twenty thousand square meters of wooded garden on offer, it won’t be long before you’ve left the crowds behind and start to unwind.

 4. Camoes Garden, February 2018.
 Keep your eyes open for old men walking around with caged birds.
 You’ll also stumble upon a few Mahjong tournaments like this one.
-Generally they don’t like to be photographed, but if you’re looking down on them from a distance, chances are they won’t notice.
+Generally these old dudes don’t like to be photographed, but if you’re looking down on them from a distance, chances are they won’t notice

 For more on my time in this amazing corner of China, check out my other articles on Macau.